Safeguarding and Child Protection Policy

 Forms of abuse and neglect

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.

 - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration;